dribnet/purvs/README.md

 ### Solar System Clock

-Solar system clock first prototype
+Solar system clock version 2

-This is the first version of my coded clock, i managed to create 4 planets which each represent a different unit of time and follow an orbit around the sun in the center.

-improvements for the next iteration could be making the planets get drawn in the correct order depending on whether they are at the front of their orbits or the back. also some aesthetic tweaking is needed.
+today i changed my code to draw each planet and the sun in the correct order depending on where on their orbits they are and cleaned up the code that was drawing the sun.
+I also changed some of the look by adding a glow to the sun and making the inner orbit go around the sun.